paulveillard/cybersecurity-penetration-testing/README.md

 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

 [Penetration testing](https://en.wikipedia.org/wiki/Penetration_test), also known as pen testing, security pen testing, and security testing, is a form of ethical hacking.
 A penetration test, also called a pen test or ethical hacking, is a cybersecurity technique organizations use to identify, test and highlight vulnerabilities in their security posture.

+### Penetration Testing is important for the following key reasons:
+- To determine the weakness in the infrastructure (hardware), application (software) and people in order to develop controls
+- To ensure controls have been implemented and are effective – this provides assurance to information security and senior management
+- To test applications that are often the avenues of attack (Applications are built by people who can make mistakes despite best practices in software development)
+- To discover new bugs in existing software (patches and updates can fix existing vulnerabilities, but they can also introduce new vulnerabilities)
+-
-- For best practices on vulnerability disclosure guidelines, please follow [this guidance](https://kb.cert.org/vuls/guidance/) to report it responsibly.
+> For best practices on vulnerability disclosure guidelines, please follow [this guidance](https://kb.cert.org/vuls/guidance/) to report it responsibly.

 ## Contents